Multi color Lamp using Amarino, Android and Arduino ‹ BUILD CIRCUIT

 2. Did you set ‘Debuggable’ as True in AndroidManifest.xml ?

-4. Did you connect the bluetooth module in right way?
+4. Did you connect the bluetooth module in the correct way?

 THIS PROJECT WORKS PERFECTLY WELL.
 ONE OF THE VISITORS HAS SENT THIS PICTURE.